cylc/cylc-doc/src/user-guide/writing-suites/parameterized-tasks.rst

-   This can be done with Jinja2 loops too (:ref:`User Guide Jinja2`) but parameterization is much cleaner (nested loops can seriously reduce the clarity of a suite configuration).*
+   This can be done with Jinja2 loops too (:ref:`User Guide Jinja2`) but parameterization is much cleaner (nested loops can seriously reduce the clarity of a workflow configuration).*

 Parameter Expansion